What You’ll Learn

 Momo Vuyisich: 01:03:05

 Yeah, we’re very excited.
-And on the speaking on the coronavirus did, we are actually about to submit our application for the emergency use authorization of our stool test for detection of coronavirus and stool because no one else is doing it.
-Literally, there is no stool test for coronavirus and it’s turning out based on the early publications that it’s likely going to play a significant role in that it can cause a gastrointestinal disease, which we don’t know what the significance of that is yet, but second, it can be very important in shedding the virus and transmission mechanisms and so we want to introduce that and then if needed we can also bring on respiratory testing, but that’s probably not going to be needed because other companies are jumping on it, which is good.
+And on the speaking on the virus, we are actually about to submit our application for the emergency use authorization of our stool test for detection of virus and stool because no one else is doing it.
+Literally, there is no stool test for virus and it’s turning out based on the early publications that it’s likely going to play a significant role in that it can cause a gastrointestinal disease, which we don’t know what the significance of that is yet, but second, it can be very important in shedding the virus and transmission mechanisms and so we want to introduce that and then if needed we can also bring on respiratory testing, but that’s probably not going to be needed because other companies are jumping on it, which is good.

 Caspar Szulc: 01:03:50